fata-cmd/gbdc/README.md

-# CNF Tools
+# GDBC (previously CNF Tools)

-CNF Tools provide the command-line program `cnftools` and the python module `gdbc`.
+GDBC provide the command-line program `cnftools` and the python module `gdbc`.
 All provided functionality is usually accessible from both the command-line but also from python via `gdbc`.

 ## Programming Language
 - C++